 Athletics has rapidly accelerated its sustainability initiatives in the past three years, implementing large-scale recycling and composting on football game days and expanding recycling options at the Erwin Center and the baseball and softball stadiums.
 Athletics was one of the first major departments on campus to begin internal monitoring of its energy use, and adjust automated settings to conserve energy use.
 The stadium and other facilities have completed major retrofits of lighting arrays, and are smart-sizing print runs of programs, brochures, and internal documents.

-The Office of Sustainability was established in 2009 to promote sustainable campus operations and to initiate new collaborations among students, faculty and staff.The office is part of the Campus Planning and Facilities Management (CPFM) portfolio within University Operations.
+The Office of Sustainability was established in 2009 to promote sustainable campus operations and to initiate new collaborations among students, faculty and staff.The Planning, Energy and Facilities (PEF) portfolio within University Operations.
 In addition to facilitating partnerships between operational and academic units, the Office of Sustainability administers the Green Fee program, the Academic Directory, hosts an annual Sustainability Symposium, and organizes an annual lecture series.

 Parking and Transportation manages alternative transportation for the campus including: bicycle registration programs, a car-sharing initiative with ZipCar and UT-Austin’s relationship with Capital Metro to provide campus shuttles.
 They house UT’s Automotive Repair Shop and Fleet Management for the entire campus.
 Fleet Management tracks fuel consumption and assists with the transition to cleaner, alternative fuels for the more than 600 vehicles owned by the university.

 Project Management and Construction Services is committed to green building and sustainable design solutions.
 The university, a US Green Building Council member since 2004, is committed to LEED Silver certification on all new construction and integrates sustainable building principles into campus standards.